Jeff Bezos riding his own rocket in July, joining 1st crew

 The flight will officially kick off Blue Origin's space tourism business.
 The company has yet to start selling tickets to the public or even to announce a ticket price for the short trips, which provide about three minutes of weightlessness.
 The capsule can hold six people, each with their own large window.
 The company hasn't said who might occupy the remaining three seats on the debut passenger flight.

 Virgin Galactic’s Richard Branson also plans to launch aboard his own rocket later this year, after one more test flight over New Mexico.
-SpaceX's Elon Musk — who's already transported 10 astronauts to the International Space Station over the past year — has yet to commit to a spaceflight.
+SpaceX's Elon Musk — who's transported 10 astronauts to the International Space Station and already sold private flights — has yet to commit to a spaceflight.

 Blue Origin successfully completed the 15th test flight of its reusable New Shepard rocket in April, with the capsule reaching an altitude of 66 miles (106 kilometers).
 Before liftoff, a mock crew strapped into the capsule for practice, then hopped out, paving the way for the upcoming flight with passengers on board.